-Breck Artz is a Mobile Therapist/Behavioral Specialist Consultant with TW Ponessa & Associates in Lancaster, PA.
-There she works with children and adolescents with mental health diagnosis within the home, community, and school settings.
+Breck Artz is a Therapist with Catholic Charities Intensive Day Treatment Program in Lancaster, PA.
+There she works with children and adolescents with significant mental health diagnoses within the school/program settings while working extensively with their team to decrease behaviors so that they may return to a less restrictive environment.
+Breck is also the part time Student Ministries Leader at Church of God of Landisville.
 She has her Master’s degree in Child, Youth, and Family Studies with a specialization in Youth Development.
-Breck has been a part of Camp Horizon (a specialized camp for children with chronic skin disorders) since 1998 and has been on their director team since 2002.
-These experiences have led her to Camp Susquehanna as part of the programming team.
+Breck has been a part of Camp Discovery-Pennsylvania (a specialized camp for children with chronic dermatological conditions) since 1998 and has been on their director team since 2002.
+These experiences have led her to Camp Susquehanna as part of leadership team overseeing camp programming.
 She has been involved with Camp Susquehanna since 2014.

 Jessica Banks is the Prevention Education Director and Camp Liaison for the Burn Prevention Network.
 She has a Bachelor’s degree with dual certification in Elementary and Early Childhood Education from Millersville University.
 She worked in Early Care Classrooms and Administration for 18 years before joining the staff of the Burn Prevention Network in 2006.
 She runs all programming for BPN, and holds the PA State Levels I&II Certification as a Youth Fire Misuse Specialist.
 She has been involved with Camp Susquehanna since 2015.